What is Product Market Fit for B2B SaaS? Understanding the Concept Once and For All

 1. Identify Your Target Audience

-You can’t satisfy everyone, so focus on your target customers who will benefit most from your product.
+Since entrepreneurs know they can’t satisfy everyone, you must focus on your target customers who will benefit most from your product and improve their satisfaction.

 Example: If you’ve developed an app for fitness tracking, your target audience might be young adults who are health-conscious and tech-savvy.